-Since teams are increasingly opting to work remotely, businesses are quickly switching to get a virtual phone number to keep their businesses running.
-For example, many customer service teams are now working from home instead of one central location.
-In order to keep processing calls, a virtual phone service (aka VoIP phone) is used to send business calls to each employee’s computer or phone.
+Since teams are increasingly opting to work remotely, businesses are quickly switching to virtual phone numbers.
+For example, many customer service teams now work from home instead of from one central location.
+To keep processing calls effectively, you can use a virtual phone service (aka VoIP phone) to send business calls to each employee’s computer or phone.

-With a virtual phone system, you get all the features of traditional landlines at a much more affordable cost, and without the need for additional equipment.
-How great is that?
+With a virtual phone system, you get all the features of traditional landline phones at a much more affordable cost — without the expense of additional equipment.

-In this post, we’ll go over how virtual phone systems work, how to set up a virtual phone system, and why your business benefits from virtual numbers.
+In this post, we go over how virtual phone systems work, how to set up a virtual phone system, and why your business may benefit from virtual numbers.

 Get a virtual phone number in minutes

 You can get a virtual phone number with OpenPhone in three simple steps:

 - Sign up for an account with OpenPhone — when you sign up, you can try out OpenPhone free for seven days.